ShivamKGate/agentic-deep-researcher/README.md

 streamlit run backend/app.py
 ```

-Open your browser at `http://localhost:8501` to chat with the research agent.
+Open your browser at `http://localhost:8501` to chat with the multi-agent deep researcher!

 ### FastMCP RPC Server